jonnonz1/nz-statute-book/acts/public/1981/medicines-act-1981.md

   (c) the strength, quality, or purity of the medicine:
   (d) the methods of manufacture of the medicine, or the facilities for testing its strength, quality, purity, or safety:
   (e) the location of the premises in which the medicine is manufactured.
-(3) Except as provided in sections 25, 27, 28, 29, and 30, or with the prior written consent of the Director-General, no person shall—until after the expiry of at least 90 days after the date on which such notice is deposited with the Director-General.
+(3) Except as provided in sections 25, 27, 28, 29, and 30, or with the prior written consent of the Director-General, no person shall—until after the expiry of at least 64 working days after the date on which such notice is deposited with the Director-General.
   (a) sell any medicine in respect of which there has been made a material change of which notice is required to be deposited with the Director-General under subsection (1); or
-  (b) supply any such medicine by way of gift or loan or sample, or in any other way— (4) Within 45 days after the receipt of any notice in accordance with subsection (1), the Director-General may, by written notice to the importer or manufacturer, require the importer or manufacturer to supply such further information or particulars, or such samples, as the Director-General may require with respect to any matter set out in the importer's or manufacturer's notice.
+  (b) supply any such medicine by way of gift or loan or sample, or in any other way— (4) Within 32 working days after the receipt of any notice in accordance with subsection (1), the Director-General may, by written notice to the importer or manufacturer, require the importer or manufacturer to supply such further information or particulars, or such samples, as the Director-General may require with respect to any matter set out in the importer's or manufacturer's notice.
 (5) If the Director-General, after considering the particulars, information, or samples required by or under subsection (1) or subsection (4), is of the opinion, at any time within the period specified in subsection (3),—he shall refer the medicine to the Minister, and forthwith inform the importer or manufacturer by notice in writing that he has done so.
   (a) that the change is of such a character or degree that the medicine ought not, without the consent of the Minister,—
     (i) to be distributed in New Zealand; or